Wanous/Wan-Services/README.md

 Wan’Services was created to provide a simple, local and private alternative to streaming platforms.
 If you wish to modify this project, please note that it is entirely open-source.

+## To-do

+[ ] Upgrade the side panel for PC version
+[ ] Add a tool to scan local films/series and create a Json with metadata and image associated with [ ] Menu before the player for films to display the metadata [ ] Complete the season selector with metadata associated